KnpLabs/php-github-api/doc/security.md

 ```

 `$usernameOrToken` is, of course, the username (or in some cases token/client ID, more details you can find below),
 and guess what should contain `$password`.
-The `$method` can contain one of the five allowed values:
+The `$method` can contain one of the three allowed values:

 #### Supported methods
 * `Github\Client::AUTH_CLIENT_ID` - https://developer.github.com/v3/#oauth2-keysecret